sineverba/cfhookbash/README.md

 You can find in `hook.sh` a recall to another file (`deploy.sh`).
 Here you can write different operation to execute **AFTER** every successfull challenge.

-You have a stub file `deply.config.sh`.
+There is a stub file `deploy.config.sh`.

 Usage:
 ```